clojurewerkz/meltdown/README.md

 You should be aware of the fact that if your handlers never finish (for example, there's an endless loop inside one of handlers), you'll eventually run out of available handlers, and won't be able to proceed.

+## Performance

+Throughput tests are included.
+They're formed in same exact way Reactor's throughput tests are done, therefore you can compare outputs directly.
+Overhead is insignificant.

 ## Supported Clojure Versions